-Skribilo is a free document production tool that takes a structured document representation as its input and renders that document in a variety of output formats: HTML for on-line browsing, and Lout and LaTeX for high-quality hard copies.
+Skribilo is a free document production tool that takes a structured document representation as its input and renders that document in a variety of output formats: HTML and Info for on-line browsing, and Lout and LaTeX for high-quality hard copies.

 The input document can use Skribilo's markup language to provide information about the document's structure, which is similar to HTML or LaTeX and does not require expertise.
-Alternatively, it can use a simpler, ``markup-less'' format that borrows from Emacs' outline mode and from other conventions used in emails, Usenet and text.
+Alternatively, it can use a simpler, “ markup-less” format that borrows from Emacs' outline mode and from other conventions used in emails, Usenet and text.

 Releases are available from the download area.